kiarazhu/Stopwatch/README.md

 ## The Goal

 The stopwatch will count up and have two digits illuminated to represent the time elapsed in seconds:
-- The ones and tenths place, along with the decimal point, will be illuminated when counting from 0.0-9.9s.
+- When counting from 0.0-9.9, the ones and tenths place, along with the decimal point, will be illuminated.
 The display will increment every 0.1s.
-- The tens and ones place will be illuminated when counting from 10-99s.
+- When counting from 10-99s, the tens and ones place will be illuminated.
 The display will update every 1s.

 The stopwatch will also have two buttons:
 - Start/stop button:
-- Reset button: Sends the stopwatch to a reset state, turning off the display and setting the time elapsed to 0.
+- Reset button: Sends the stopwatch to a reset state, turning off the display and clearing the time elapsed.

 ## State Diagram